jojobear13/shinpokered/README.md

   - Fixed rock tunnel darkness affecting option menu
   - Fixed a minor cursor error on the town map when in route 1 or the power plant
   - Made the trainer pokeballs red in the battle HUD
+  - Fixed a bug where cutting grass loads the wrong palette for the animation

 - Item Fixes